 Biddle Rotary Shelter

-When not rented, the shelters listed above are available for use on a first-come, first-serve basis.
+When not rented, the shelters listed above are available for use on a first-come, first-served basis.

 All other park shelters are non-reservable but are available on a first-come, first-served basis.